CONTACT AN EXPERIENCED RI CAR ACCIDENT LAWYER TO HELP YOU

 If you or a loved one has been injured in a car accident and another person was at fault, you may be entitled to a cash settlement to pay you for your medical bills, lost income, and pain and suffering, scarring (if any), among other losses.
 Our experienced RI auto accident lawyers settle hundreds of RI car accident cases every year and charge no legal fees until you receive a settlement or award.
 Give us a call toll free 24/7 or contact us online for your free legal consultation.

 What Is My RI Auto Accident Case Worth?

 If you are injured in a car accident and it is not your fault, you are entitled to collect from the other driver’s insurance company for your medical bills, lost income, and pain and suffering.
 As an experienced RI Car Accident Lawyer, I can assure you that the pain and suffering part of your case is always the area that the insurance company will try to lowball you on.
 It is the area that we battle with the insurance company the most.
 They often do not see pain and suffering worth as much money as we do so this is where our 25 years of experience in handling these cases can be a big help.
 Read more

 How to Handle Your Car Property Damage Claim?

 It is plain and simple…the most important thing you can do to make sure you get enough money from the insurance company for your property damage claim, is to have the insurance company appraiser look at your car at the auto body place where you are going to have your car fixed.
 Only your auto body repairman can best help you get the most money you need to fix your car.
 Read more

-What to do Immediately After a Car Accident?
+What to do Immediately After a RI Car Accident?